pysal/pysal/doc/source/users/tutorials/weights.rst

 a shapefile, which is a nontopological vector data structure, and a need to carry out some form of spatial analysis that requires spatial weights.
 Since topology is not stored in the underlying file there is a need to construct the spatial weights prior to carrying out the analysis.

-In PySAL spatial weights can be obtained directly from shapefiles:
+In PySAL, weights are constructed by default from any contiguity graph representation.
+Most users will find the ``.from_shapefile`` methods most useful:

 .. doctest::

-    >>> w = pysal.rook_from_shapefile("../pysal/examples/columbus.shp")
+    >>> w = pysal.weights.Rook.from_shapefile("../pysal/examples/columbus.shp")
     >>> w.n
     49
     >>> print "%.4f"%w.pct_nonzero